octodb/sqflite/sqflite/README.md

 var db = await openDatabase(uri);
 ```

-Many applications use one database and would never need to close it (it will be closed when the application is
+Many applications use the database and would never need to close it (it will be closed when the application is
 terminated).
-If you want to release resources, you can close the database.
+If you want to release resources, you can close the database:

 ```dart
 await db.close();